Skip to Content

 The tree is unimpressive in size and is typically a garden plant when cultivated.
 In the wild, it grows as an understory plant thriving comfortably in the partial shades of other more majestic trees.

-Globally, Japanese maple has successfully been grown and cultivated for its impressive color schemes, interesting leaf shapes, and polite canopy that can provide some shade in hot weather.
+Japanese maple is grown worldwide for its beautiful colors, unique leaf forms, and polite canopy that provides shade in hot weather.

 Uses of Japanese Maple